dgfitch/wi-bail/README.md

 ### CAPTCHA notes

-* You will have to do a CAPTCHA at the first case, and then every 100 cases or so.
+* You will have to complete a CAPTCHA at the first case, and then every 100 cases or so.
-* The case search listing does not seem to ever require one.
+* The case search listing does not seem to require CAPTCHA.
 * On average, you will end up solving 3 to 5 CAPTCHAs per 100 cases, which is about 1 minute of work (mostly due to their artifical slow fade in.)
+For a year's worth of Dane County, that's about 50.
 * The face-blurring algorithm sometimes detects fire hydrant tops as human faces.

 ### Possible problem cases

 null result:

     cases/13/2020JO000026
     cases/13/2020ME000321

 strange result:

     cases/13/2020CM000756

 ## Sqlite loading

-    poetry run bail load --county-number 13
+    poetry run bail load

-Still in progress, but this should get you a semi-formatted SQLite db.
+Still in progress, but this should get you a semi-formatted SQLite db from all JSON files in `cases/`

+## Visualizations

+TODO

 ## License